hackclub/ai-safety-dance/intro.md

 `[tour guide voice]` And to your right 👉, you'll see buttons for <img src="media/intro/icon1.png" class="inline-icon"/> the Table of Contents, <img src="media/intro/icon2.png" class="inline-icon"/> changing this webpage's style, and <img src="media/intro/icon3.png" class="inline-icon"/> a reading-time-remaining clock.

-This series was first published on **May 2024.** Intro, Part 1, and Part 2 are out, Part Three will be on Halloween 2024.
+For this series, the Intro & Part 1 were published on **May 2024**, Part 2 is out now on **Aug 2024**, and Part Three will be out on **Halloween 2024**.
 OPTIONAL: If you'd like to be notified on their release, signup below!👇 You *will not* be spammed with other stuff, just the two notification emails.
 (Buuuuut, `[podcast sponsor voice]` if you're in high school or earlier, and interested in AI/code/engineering, consider checking the box to learn more about [Hack Club!](https://hackclub.com/) P.S: There's free *stickers~~~* ✨)

 {% include 'templates/signup.html' %}